Henri Alleg: The trial

 In August 1957, Henri sent a similar account of his torture from the civil prison in Algiers to both lawyers and judicial authorities in Algeria.
 At this point in Algiers, rumors were flying in the Algerian press about his disappearance or even death.
 It was only with Alleg's complaint and after a broad press campaign that Alleg was presented before an examining magistrate, two full months after his arrest.

 The officers accused by M. Alleg publicly denied the charges levied against them.
 Robert Lacoste, then Minister of Algeria, claimed that an investigation was proceeding to determine the truth of the "allegations."
 The "trial", which was held in November 1957, found Alleg guilty of attacking the external safety of the state and attempting to reconstitute a dissolved league.
 Military authorities sent in two doctors to examine Alleg; however, no one from outside the French government was allowed to see Henri after his transferral to Lodi.
 This raised suspicions in the public, at least to those who were paying attention.
-However, as a result of M. Alleg's charges against the paratroopers, the general commanding officer in Algiers ordered an inquiry to be opened against "persons unknown" for "blows and injuries."
+However, as a result of M. Alleg's charges against the paratroopers, the general commanding officer in Algiers ordered an inquiry to be opened against "persons unknown" for "assault causing bodily harm".

 The military judge traveled with Alleg to visit the buildings in which Alleg claimed to be tortured and had Alleg describe the interior from memory in order to substantiate his assertions.
 Indeed, Alleg was able to describe with a high degree of accuracy several parts of El-Biar, especially the kitchen where torture was known to occur.
 This suggested that he had truly been mistreated, for, had the interrogation proceeded "normally", Alleg would not have been able to accurately describe the torture room.
 Despite this evidence that Alleg and others were actually tortured by the French paratroopers at El-Biar, the French government continued to ignore Alleg's demands for justice and put him back into an army jail.

 Escape and return to France

 Alleg escaped from prison and made his way to Czechoslovakia.
 With the passing of the Évian Accords in 1962, Alleg returned to France and then Algeria.
 He helped rebuild the Alger Républicain and continued to publish numerous books and appear in several documentaries.

-Declared persona non grata in Algeria following the 1965 military coup d'état of Houari Boumédienne, Alleg moved again to France in the Paris region, where he lived until his death in 2013, aged 91.
+Declared persona non grata in Algeria following the 1965 military coup d'état of Houari Boumédiène, Alleg moved again to France in the Paris region, where he lived until his death in 2013, aged 91.